Altinn/app-frontend-react/adr/001-component-library.md

 A list of decision drivers.
 These are points which can differ in importance.
 If a point is "nice to have" rather than "need to have", then prefix the description.

-- B1: UI components should only receive data to display, notify the app when data is changed, and notify validity of user input.
+- B1: UI components should only receive data to display, and notify the app when data is changed.
 - B2: UI components should live in a separate folder from the app itself, and have no dependencies to the app.
 - B3: UI components should live in a lib separately to the src folder to have stricter control of dependencies.